codefresh-plugins/cfstep-paclair/README.md

 For example, high would fail your build if you had high or critical vulnerabilties on your Docker image.

-### Notes

-Right now this is limited to Codefresh Docker Registry.
-Username is your Codefresh Username and Docker Registry keys can be created here https://g.codefresh.io/user/settings

 ### codefresh.yml

-Codefresh Build Step to execute Twistlock scan.
+Codefresh Build Step to execute Clair scan.
 All `${{var}}` variables must be put into Codefresh Build Parameters codefresh.yml